awesomebytes/aisoy_playground/README.md

     rosrun aisoy_playground the_node_you_want_to_run

 ===
+You'll find the scripts in the `scripts` folder:

-`servos_dyn_rec.py` contains a dynamic reconfigure server to move the robot's servos (head pan, eyelids and eyebrows).
+* `servos_dyn_rec.py` contains a dynamic reconfigure server to move the robot's servos (head pan, eyelids and eyebrows).

 Use it with rqt_reconfigure: